DeNA/HandyRL/README.md

 #### Step 2: Train!

 After creating the configuration, you can start training by running the following command.
-The trained models are saved in `models` folder every period set in `update_episodes` of `config.yaml`.
+The trained models are saved in `models` folder every `update_episodes` described in `config.yaml`.

 ```
 python main.py --train